“Rationality Rules” Bungles Tom Holland

 Yet this conveniently ignores the fact that for over the fact that for over 1800 years Christian theologians like Augustine and Aquinas explicitly defended slavery, and that the practice flourished, unchallenged, across Christendom.
 When Christianity had ‘dominion’ slavery was just fine.
 They only gave it up when the Enlightenment was on its way. ….
 When the Abolition movement finally emerged it was profoundly shaped by secular Enlightenment ideals.
 Emphasising individual liberty, equality and human rights.
 Ideals that frequently stood in direct opposition to established Christian authorities and traditions.
 (16.06 mins)

 Awkwardly for Christians, Jesus seemed to also accept it as part of life.
 Paul, like the Stoics, saw it as a part of the evils of the world that would be swept away with the coming apocalypse.
 It sat uncomfortably with Christian conceptions of all humans as images of God and equal in his eyes, but they used similar rationales to those of their pagan predecessors to ease their psychological discomfort, with Augustine (and, after him, Aquinas) drawing on Aristotle and on the theological concepts of Original Sin and the Fallen World to justify slavery while lamenting it.
 Slavery became less economically viable in the Mediterranean world in the Late Roman period, giving way to various forms of vassalage and labour obligation in the Middle Ages.
-It is interesting that Woodford illustrates his words “when Christianity had ‘dominion’ slavery was just fine” with a medieval illumination of medieval peasants from the Luttrell Psalter (MS Additional 42130, f.
+It is interesting that Woodford illustrates his words “when Christianity had ‘dominion’ slavery was just fine” with a medieval illumination of labouring English peasants from the fourteenth century Luttrell Psalter (MS Additional 42130, f.
 170r).
 None of the peasants pictured were slaves and even those who were unfree vassals proudly held legal rights and privilages no ancient slave could dream of.
 But these pesky details do not seem to bother Woodford.

 Gregory was moved by the existence of slavery not just to condemn the extremes of wealth and poverty, but to define the institution itself as an unpardonable offence against God.
 Human nature, so he preached, had been constituted by its Creator as something free.
 As such, it was literally priceless.
 ‘Not all the universe would constitute an adequate payment for the soul of a mortal.’
 (Holland, p.
 124)